-➤ [Recommendation No. 95 (2002) on the conservation of marine turtles in Kazanli beach (Turkey)]
+Recommendation No. 95 (2002) on the conservation of marine turtles in Kazanli beach (Turkey)

-[This recommendation was adopted in 2002 and originated from a complaint lodged in 2000 and an on-the-spot appraisal carried out in 2002.
+This recommendation was adopted in 2002 and originated from a complaint lodged in 2000 and an on-the-spot appraisal carried out in 2002.
 The recommendation addresses a series of actions which Turkey is invited to implement in order to grant the long-term conservation of the beach's quality for green turtles' nesting.
-The implementation of the recommended measures is regularly monitored by the Standing Committee since 2012.

-At last Standing Committee meeting, the Parties invited Turkey to continue its efforts, in particular for urgently addressing the issues of pollution and erosion, and encouraged the competent authorities to request the additional support of other conventions with a specific competence, as for instance the Barcelona Convention, on possible solutions for addressing the issues at stake.

-The Committee asked Turkey to report back to next Standing Committee meeting.
+Last year the Committee welcomed the positive although still slow developments communicated by Turkey, and invited the authorities to continue their efforts, in particular for urgently addressing the issues of pollution and erosion.
+The Committee asked Turkey to report back to the next Standing Committee meeting.
 The possibility of a future on-the-spot appraisal could also be discussed.
-The national report is expected by 8th October 2015].